vijay-shandilya/My10Cents/README.md

 I am Vijay Shandilya, C# .Net developer interested in different web technologies.

-Thanks every one for creating this wonderfull repository "GitHub"
+Thanks every one for creating this wonderfull repository "GitHub" Created a new branch for adding new readme file.